Wi-Fi Hotspots

 How do I find and reserve a Wi-Fi hotspot?

-If you type “hotspot” into KFPL’s online catalogue, you will get a list of hotspots.
-You can also click here to see the list.
-Click the Reserve button and then login to your account to complete the process.
+Search for “hotspot” in KFPL’s online catalogue or click here for the list.
+Click the Reserve button and log into your account to complete the process.

 Can I borrow more than one hotspot?